wtbarnes/rice-hpc-docs/README.md

+# This repository is out of date and no longer maintained.
+Please visit https://researchcomputing.rice.edu/ for documentation regarding documentation for CRC and HPC resources at Rice University.

 # Rice CRC Documentation

 Documentation for the CRC and HPC Resources at Rice University.
 The documentation is written in [reStructuredText](http://docutils.sourceforge.net/rst.html) format